aljawaid/ApplicationBranding/README.md

 - Include metadata and generic logo (for style consistency)
 - A complete revamp of the two factor code check page which shows after login
 - Added links to cancel the security check by returning to the login page, unlocking the default login-lock behaviour
-- Added `domain.com/security-check` for when url rewriting is enabled
+- Added `domain.com/security-check` for easier bookmarks and direct links (if url rewriting is enabled)
-- Move your mouse over the password field to automatically select and save time
+- Move your mouse over the password field to automatically save time selecting the field

 **Reset Password Email**
 - Show application name and copyright